majikandy/cspec/README.md

 ## CSpec ##

-#nuget packages
+####nuget packages
-  nunit: Install-Package cspec
+.nunit: Install-Package cspec
- mstest: Install-Package cspec.mstest
+.mstest: Install-Package cspec.mstest

 **CSpec** is an acceptance test framework for C#.
 It provides two things that teams may prefer over specflow or other bdd frameworks.